 If you suspect you have eaten undercooked chicken and are suffering from adverse effects, contact your health care provider immediately.

-Salmonella bacteria from raw and undercooked chicken leads to a condition called salmonellosis.
+Signs and Symptoms Salmonella bacteria from raw and undercooked chicken leads to a condition called salmonellosis.
 If infected, you’ll probably experience symptoms within six to 72 hours after consuming the contaminated food, explains the Better Health Channel.
 Symptoms are typically related to your gastrointestinal tract.

 You might suffer from severe diarrhoea, abdominal cramps, nausea and possibly vomiting.
 Headaches, chills, fatigue and fever are also often associated with salmonellosis.
 If there is blood in your stool or vomit, inform your doctor immediately.